nltk/nltk_book/book/ch10-extras.rst

 that for all `x`:math:, `x`:math: belongs to `A`:math: if and only if (written |iff|) `P(x)`:math: is true:

-.. _compax:
+.. _ex-compax:
 .. ex:: |exists|\ `A`:math:\ |forall|\ `x`:math:.(`x`:math: |element|
         `A`:math: |iff| `P(x)`:math:\ )

 |nopar|
-From a computational point of view, compax_ is
+From a computational point of view, ex-compax_ is
 problematic: we have to treat sets as finite objects in the computer, but there is nothing to stop us defining infinite sets using comprehension.
-Now, there is a variant of compax_, called the axiom of restricted comprehension, that allows us to specify a set `A`:math: with a predicate `P`:math: so long as we only consider `x`:math:\ s which belong to some `already defined set`:em: `B`:math:\:
+Now, there is a variant of ex-compax_, called the axiom of restricted comprehension, that allows us to specify a set `A`:math: with a predicate `P`:math: so long as we only consider `x`:math:\ s which belong to some `already defined set`:em: `B`:math:\:

-.. _comprax:
+.. _ex-comprax:
 .. ex:: |forall|\ `B`:math: |exists|\ `A`:math:\ |forall|\ `x`:math:.
         (`x`:math: |element| `A`:math: |iff| `x`:math: |element|
         `B`:math: |wedge|  `P(x)`:math:\ )